MOPLA 2019 Photo Book Exhibition

 Photographs copyright Richard S. Chow & Christel Robleto (Lucie Foundation)

-Bio: s an award winning photographer who focuses on documentary, aesthetic and fine art images.
+Bio: Richard S. Chow is an award winning photographer who focuses on documentary, aesthetic and fine art images.
 He is honored to exhibit at museums & galleries — notable solo includes the Museum of Art and History Lancaster (MOAH), Neutra Institute Gallery, Metro 417 Gallery, Phantom Gallery, and the Orange Coast College.
 Recently, his images were acquired by the American Hotel in Los Angeles.
 In 2019 he will exhibit at the Florida Museum of Photographic Arts (FMoPA).
 Richard earned recognition in Lucie Foundation’s International Photography Awards (IPA) 6 years running from 2013 to 2018.
 He is the co-producer & curator for the Los Angeles chapter of global Open Show, whose mission is to enable dialog between visual artists, collectors & industry enthusiasts.
 Richard is represented by United Photographic Artist Gallery (UPAG) in Tampa, LA Art Association in Los Angeles.
 His work can be purchased on ARTSY.net via UPAG and Fabrik Projects gallery.